 For more information on

-patient care for patients suffering stroke or sexual assault, please click on the following links.
+patient care for patients suffering stroke, heart attack or sexual assault, please click on the following links.

 SANE (Sexual Assault Nurse Examiner)

 program for sexual assault victims

 and abuse have many faces.
 They are college students, girls, boys, teens,

 women, men, and the elderly.
 They are targets of sexual assault regardless of